martin12333/marti-onedrive/Eda-f8/Eda-is-my-nephew--publ.f8.md

 # todo

-However, this does not mean that playgrounds are not powerful.
+> However, this does not mean that playgrounds are not powerful.
 They are beasts.
 This is because these cloud development environments are:

-Available at a URL – from any device, anywhere in the world Syncs to AWS cloud securely.
+Available at a URL – from any device, anywhere in the world

-Uses dedicated compute for your code only (no CPU sharing with a heavy chrome browser running on your laptop) Can be easily scaled on CPU/RAM on the cloud
+* Syncs to AWS cloud securely.
-Works on mobile phones
+* Works on mobile phones
-Full Linux environments at your fingertips
+* Full Linux environments at your fingertips

 https://codedamn.com/learn/cpp-language/c-syntax-and-structure/variables-declaring-and-initializing-variables-data-types-and-type-casting.lsRYf3yLoPAfPTi_S2EQv